Myriam Aouadi group

 Valerio Azzimato, Postdoc

-I obtained my doctoral degree in Pharmacological Sciences from Università Statale di Milano (Italy) in 2014.
-My research project focused on epigenetic mechanisms regulating Gap Junction Intracellular Communication, particulary Connexin 43, in cardiovascular scenario.
-In 2015 I went to KI as a junior postdoc in order to investigate the interplay between DNA methylation, molecular pathways and metabolism in heart disease.
-In February 2018, I joined Dr. Aoaudi's group in order to study the role(s) of microRNAs as regulators of cellular metabolism and their contribution to the development of metabolic diseases, such as insulin resistance and Type 2 Diabetes.
+I obtained my PhD in Pharmacological Sciences from Università Statale di Milano in 2014.
+My research project focused on epigenetic mechanisms regulating intracellular communication in cardiovascular scenario.
+In 2015 I joined KI as a junior postdoc in order to investigate the interplay between DNA methylation, molecular pathways and metabolism in heart diseases.
+In February 2018, I joined Dr. Aouadi's group in order to study the role(s) of liver macrophages in the regulation of systemic metabolism.
+In this lab I have the opportunity to use state-of-the-art techniques to investigate the crosstalk between immune and metabolic cells.
+My aim is to better understand the molecular circuits responsible for the development of metabolic diseases.

 Joost Willebrords, Postdoc

-I recently obtained my PhD at the lab of In Vitro Toxicology and Dermato-Cosmetology at the Vrije Universiteit Brussel in Brussels (Belgium).
+I obtained a PhD in Pharmaceutical Sciences at the lab of In Vitro Toxicology and Dermato-Cosmetology at the Vrije Universiteit Brussel in Brussels (Belgium).
 There, I investigated the role of connexin and pannexin channels in non-alcoholic steatohepatitis, which is currently the most common chronic liver disease in the Western world.
 I also performed experiments at the University of São Paolo in Brazil as part of a double PhD diploma.
-As of April 2018, I conduct postdoctoral research in Dr. Aouadi´s group and focus on the further unravelling of cellular and molecular mechanisms and the neuro-immune relationship in the development of metabolic diseases such as non-alcoholic steatohepatitis, diabetes and obesity.
+As of April 2018, I conduct postdoctoral research in Dr. Aouadi´s group and focus on the further unravelling of cellular and molecular mechanisms in the development of metabolic diseases such as non-alcoholic steatohepatitis, diabetes and obesity.

 Marcela Aparicio-Vergara, PhD, former postdoctoral fellow, now research manager of Nutrition & Health at NutriLeads, Netherlands.